 Private citizens cannot be held liable under the Dram Shop Law for serving alcoholic beverages at a private party or gathering.
 However, a social host can be held criminally liable for serving a visibly intoxicated guest who later injures another person.

 Hurt in a Drunk Driving Accident?
 Talk to a Lawyer Now

-If you have been injured in a drunk driving accident in Missouri, you may be entitled to hold a bar, restaurant, or other commercial establishment liable for serving the person who caused your accident.
+If you have been injured in a drunk driving accident in Missouri, you may be entitled to hold a bar, restaurant, or other commercial establishments liable for serving the person who caused your accident.
 Contact Sumner Law Group, LLC, now to speak with a knowledgeable drunk driving accident lawyer.